okaycodes/trial-repo2/README.md

 and the branch that is currently active.
 If the get diff is used on the same branch it will show changes such as those committed and those that haven't been.
 - type q to exit the difference prompt
+- merge a branch to the main using the git merge command.
+- merge conflict can arise when main is being merged by multiple people working on different branches such that git cannot decide which codes to keep and which to delete
+- delete a branch using the git branch -d <branch name> command
+- import changes made from github to the local machine using the git pull command